crisweber2600/animated-guide/README.md

    Use `dotnet restore -warnaserror` to catch version conflicts early.
 2. Build the solution with `dotnet build DupScan.sln`.
 3. Update `appsettings.json` with your Graph and Google credentials.
+4. Ensure the Graph `TenantId` and `ClientId` plus the Google `ClientId` and `ClientSecret` values are valid before scanning.
-4. Execute the CLI project using `dotnet run --project DupScan.Cli`.
+5. Execute the CLI project using `dotnet run --project DupScan.Cli`.
-5. Try exporting results by running `dotnet run --project DupScan.Cli -- --out results.csv`.
+6. Try exporting results by running `dotnet run --project DupScan.Cli -- --out results.csv`.
-6. Install additional packages like `CsvHelper` with `dotnet add <proj> package <name>`.
+7. Install additional packages like `CsvHelper` with `dotnet add <proj> package <name>`.
-7. Run tests with coverage using `dotnet test DupScan.sln --collect:"XPlat Code Coverage"`.
+8. Run tests with coverage using `dotnet test DupScan.sln --collect:"XPlat Code Coverage"`.
-8. Review coverage results in the generated `TestResults` directory.
+9. Review coverage results in the generated `TestResults` directory.
-9. Limit coverage calculation to core projects via `--settings coverlet.runsettings`.
+10. Limit coverage calculation to core projects via `--settings coverlet.runsettings`.
-10. Format source files with `dotnet format` before committing.
+11. Format source files with `dotnet format` before committing.
-11. Set `DOTNET_CLI_UI_LANGUAGE=en` to suppress localization noise during builds.
+12. Set `DOTNET_CLI_UI_LANGUAGE=en` to suppress localization noise during builds.
-12. Build the Docker image with `docker build -t dupscan .` for containerized runs.
+13. Build the Docker image with `docker build -t dupscan .` for containerized runs.
-13. The `CliLinking` scenario demonstrates Graph shortcut creation using a mock server.
+14. The `CliLinking` scenario demonstrates Graph shortcut creation using a mock server.
-14. Try `dotnet run --project DupScan.Cli` to see duplicate detection in action.
+15. Try `dotnet run --project DupScan.Cli` to see duplicate detection in action.
-15. Customize provider roots and enable linking with `--link` and `--parallel` flags.
+16. Customize provider roots and enable linking with `--link` and `--parallel` flags.
-16. Verify your environment with `dotnet test --no-build --no-restore` before making changes.
+17. Verify your environment with `dotnet test --no-build --no-restore` before making changes.
-17. Combine providers with the orchestrator service to analyze multiple drives.
+18. Combine providers with the orchestrator service to analyze multiple drives.
-18. Run `dotnet restore` before building to ensure all NuGet packages are available.
+19. Run `dotnet restore` before building to ensure all NuGet packages are available.
-19. `WorkerQueue` enables parallel linking by processing duplicate groups concurrently.
+20. `WorkerQueue` enables parallel linking by processing duplicate groups concurrently.
-20. Test coverage reports are stored under `DupScan.Tests/TestResults` for review.
+21. Test coverage reports are stored under `DupScan.Tests/TestResults` for review.
-21. Use `GRAPH_BASEURL` to override the default Graph service URL during local testing.
+22. Use `GRAPH_BASEURL` to override the default Graph service URL during local testing.
+23. The `GOOGLE_BASEURL` variable lets you target a mock Google server.
-22. The CI workflow automatically runs `dotnet format` and the full test suite.
+24. The CI workflow automatically runs `dotnet format` and the full test suite.

 ## Duplicate Detection
 The core library exposes `FileItem` and `DuplicateGroup` models.
 The